W427697/Discord-/code/addons/interactions/README.md

 While you can technically use `screen`, it's recommended to use `within(canvasElement)`.
 Besides giving you a better error message when a DOM element can't be found, it will also ensure your play function is compatible with Storybook Docs.

+Note that the `fn` function will assign a spy to your arg, so that you can assert invocations.